 accountability networks for institutional change to ensure advancement of SEM women, and (3) catalyze SEM faculty diversity and professional development.

-I have been PI or co-investigator on 12 successful proposals that have brought over $6.7 million in funding to advance women faculty in science, engineering, and mathematics; to address faculty professional development more generally; and to diversify science and engineering and create a more inclusive climate in engineering.
+I have been PI or co-investigator on 18 successful proposals that have brought over $7 million in funding to advance women faculty in science, engineering, and mathematics; to address faculty professional development more generally; and to diversify science and engineering and create a more inclusive climate in engineering.
+I have facilitated over 100 workshops, retreats, trainings, and other events focused on these topics and also have spoken at dozens of national and international meetings.
 In addition to my core campus work at UW, active grant-funded projects include:

 Prior grant-funded projects include:

 More details about these programs can be found on the UW ADVANCE initiative page.
 Through these national workshops and UW campus work, I have worked with hundreds of faculty, postdocs, and students.
 In addition, I have also trained others and provided leadership in the field by giving over 40 national national and international presentations and facilitated dozens of workshops, retreats, and other events focused on diversity in science and engineering, bias, cultural change in academia, and other related topics.